-And this is the exact moment I lose my integrity.
+This is the moment I lose my integrity.

 ***Change.
 In terms of my recent battle with seborrheic dermatitis, change means relaxing; it means re-finding my integrity.
 It means taking a deep breath and considering the blindingly obvious.

 I’ve successfully treated seborrheic dermatitis on my scalp for ten years.
 I’ve performed the same routine, two times a week, every week, for ten years.
 What I do is simple: I wash my hair.
 I apply about 1 tablespoon of extra virgin coconut oil.
 I leave it on for a few hours.
 I wash it out.
 Why not try it on my face?
-Seborrheic dermatitis often effects both the face and scalp—and whatever it is, both areas manifest the same disease process.
+Seborrheic dermatitis often effects both the face and scalp and both areas manifest the same disease process.

 The simplicity of it is absurd.
 Albeit, not as absurd as my behavior.